 What Should the Final Paragraph of a Cover Letter Include?

-There are five things to keep in mind when writing a cover letter closing paragraph:
+There are five things to keep in mind when writing a cover letter closing paragraph.
+Take the below advice into consideration when writing your cover letter final paragraph.

 - First, express an appreciation for the reader's consideration.
 It takes time to carefully review a cover letter and resume, so communicate your thanks.